mohanson/daze/README.md

 #### Czar

 Protocol czar is the ashe protocol base on TCP multiplexing.
-It improves the speed of TCP link establishment by reducing the data transfer rate.
+For the uninitiated, multiplexing is the practice of reusing a single TCP connection for multiple ashe protocols.
+This practice saves the time of the TCP three-way handshake, but on the other hand, there is a small impairment to the data transfer rate (about 0.19%).
 In most cases, it has a better user experience than using the ashe protocol directly.

 ```sh
 $ daze server ... -p czar